BSD licenses: 3-clause license ("BSD License 2.0", "Revised BSD License", "New BSD License", or "Modified BSD License")

 The advertising clause was removed from the license text in the official BSD license on July 22, 1999, by William Hoskins, Director of the Office of Technology Licensing for UC Berkeley.
+On January 31, 2012, UC Berkeley Executive Director of the Office of Intellectual Property and Industry Alliances established that licensees and distributors are no longer required to include the acknowledgement within advertising materials.
+Accordingly, the advertising clause 3 of the original 4-clause BSD license for any and all software officially licensed under a UC Berkeley version of the BSD license, was deleted in its entirety.
 Other BSD distributions removed the clause, but many similar clauses remain in BSD-derived code from other sources, and unrelated code using a derived license.

 While the original license is sometimes referred to as the "BSD-old", the resulting 3-clause version is sometimes referred to by "BSD-new."
 Other names include new BSD, "revised BSD", "BSD-3", or "3-clause BSD".
 This version has been vetted as an Open source license by the OSI as "The BSD License".
 The Free Software Foundation, which refers to the license as the "Modified BSD License", states that it is compatible with the GNU GPL.
 The FSF encourages users to be specific when referring to the license by name (i.e. not simply referring to it as "a BSD license" or "BSD-style") to avoid confusion with the original BSD license.

 This version allows unlimited redistribution for any purpose as long as its copyright notices and the license's disclaimers of warranty are maintained.
 The license also contains a clause restricting use of the names of contributors for endorsement of a derived work without specific permission.